ProjectCS7641/CS7641-Group8-final.github.io/index.md

     Fig 7.
 The loss function for training and and validation data for the two layer CNN.
 </center>

 Both the MLP and the two layer CNN  gives an accuracy around 83%  for the training and validation.
-We then test the MLP in an unknown sample of sudokus, we got an accuracy of 82.9%.For the CNN we got an accuracy a little higher, 83% for testing.
+We then test the MLP in an unknown sample of sudokus, we got an accuracy of 82.9%.
+For the CNN we got an accuracy a little higher, 83% for testing.
 This gives us the possibility to exclude overfitting as both training and testing give a similar value in accuracy.
 We will do the same testing on CNNs with different hyperparameters, such as number of layers, and layer sizes.

 ![alt-text-1](fig_s_4.PNG)
 <center>